How to Plan a Princess Party

 Here are some ideas to get started:

 - Invitations: Choose beautiful princess party invitations to announce the party.
-Plan your event on Punchbowl to access a beautiful collection of free birthday invitation designs.
+Plan your event on Punchbowl to access a beautiful collection of Disney princess invitations.
 Use language like "Princess Caitlin invites you to her 5th birthday party" or "Join us for a royal affiar...the birthday of Princess Jessica."
 If you'd like the girls to dress up like little princesses, make sure to state that on the invitation.
 The last thing you want is for one girl to stand out from the rest of the girls.
 If you don't want the girls to dress up - make it one of your party activities!

 - Activity #1 - Make Your Own Tiara: Set the little princesses up at a table right away to begin working on their tiaras so they can enjoy them all day.
 Paper and plastic tiaras can be decorated using glue, beads, gem stone stickers, and other creative pieces you can find in the craft aisle!
 This is a great activity for the girls to start working on while you're waiting for all the girls to arrive.

 - Activity #2 - Dress Like a Princess: If you don't have the girls come in their own princess attire, gather fabrics from old dresses and your local fabric store that the girls can use to make their own princess gowns.
 Use fabrics like satin, silk, lace, and tulle in purples, pinks and silver along with ribbons, scarves, and other items that the girls can use to "belt" their looks.
 They will likely need help wrapping the fabrics around them or pinning them so they stay on.
 Have an extra adult to help with this step.